The Pathmind Helper is an AnyLogic palette item that enables you to apply reinforcement learning to your simulations. It serves two purposes:

 Use Policy is selected, the Pathmind Helper will query the policy to predict the next best action.

 Reinforcement Learning Values

-Number of Agents is defined as the total number of controlled agents in your simulation.
-For the majority of use cases, a single agent is adequate.
+Number of Controlled Agents is defined as the total number of controlled agents in your simulation.

 Observations should contain anything that is relevant for an agent to make an informed decision.

 Metrics are the building blocks for the reward function.
 Metrics can embody important simulation metrics such as revenue and cost.
 These metrics are likely what you directly seek to optimize.